lunduniversity/schoolprog/README.md

  - We will try our hardest to make the content engaging and interesting for students.
  - We accept contributions.

+## Getting started

+To get started as fast as possible, we suggest you use the online [Python 3 environment at repl.it](https://repl.it/languages/python3).

+We still have more work to do before this is usable as a part of a curriculum.
+But in the meantime, you can check out the cheatsheet and the exercises.

 ## Problems